Rhead Estates Header

 02

-Appoint an independent legal advisor to guide you through local regulations.
+Appoint an independent legal advisor to represent your interests and guide you through local regulations.

 03

-Make an offer & sign the Reservation Contract to take the property off the market.
+Make an offer & sign the Reservation Contract with a deposit to take the property off the market.

 04

 Legal Due Diligence.
-Your lawyer checks the Nota Simple and debts.
+Your lawyer checks the Nota Simple, confirms no debts and verifies planning permissions.

 05

-Sign the Public Deed before a Notary.
-The final step of ownership.
+Sign the Public Deed (Escritura) before a Notary.
+Funds transfer and legal ownership passes to you.

 06

-Register the property and pay taxes.
-Complete the legal transfer.
+Register the property at the Land Registry and pay applicable taxes to complete the legal transfer.

-Maximise the value of your Estepona property with expert guidance.
+Maximise the value of your Estepona property with expert guidance from Rhead Estates.

 01

 Property Valuation & Agency Agreement.
-Establish market value.
+Establish an accurate market value with Rhead Estates.

 02

 Obtain Energy Performance Certificate (EPC).
-Mandatory for selling.
+Mandatory for all property sales in Spain.

 03

 Prepare legal documentation.
-Gather Title Deeds and IBI receipts.
+Gather Title Deeds, IBI receipts and community fee certificates.

 04